 What’s next?

-Societe Generale clearly has no intention of stopping.
-Their USDCV is a signal that large banks are ready to seriously work with digital assets.
-Perhaps soon we will see other financial giants following their lead.
-And for us, ordinary people, this could mean more convenient and modern ways to manage money.
+Societe Generale clearly does not intend to stop.
+Their USDCV is a signal that major banks are ready to seriously work with digital assets.
+Perhaps soon we will see other financial giants following their example.
+For us, ordinary people, this could mean more convenient and modern ways to manage money.

 What do you think?
 Would you use such a stablecoin?
 Share your thoughts in the comments!